Skip to main content Skip to main content

 Sit with the ideas.

-Halton Industries discloses a Projected Benefit Obligation (PBO) of $4.2B and pension plan assets of $3.6B.
-The reported balance-sheet pension liability is only $200M.
-As a long-term owner who values balance-sheet honesty, what does this imply for the company's true leverage?
+Halton Industries discloses a Projected Benefit Obligation (PBO) of $4.2B and pension plan assets of $3.6B; the $600M funded-status deficit is on the balance sheet per ASC 715.
+The footnote also shows $400M of unamortized actuarial losses parked in AOCI.
+As a long-term owner who values economic honesty, what do these numbers tell you?

 Why: